Wes Harding

-Wesley Nathan Hylton Harding (born 20 October 1996) is a professional footballer who plays as a defender, either at right back or centre back, for club Millwall and the Jamaica national team.
+Wesley Nathan Hylton Harding (born 20 October 1996) is a professional footballer who plays as a defender, either at right back or centre back, for club Plymouth Argyle and the Jamaica national team.

 Harding made his senior debut in the EFL Cup in August 2017 for Birmingham City, having previously played in the National League North for Alfreton Town.
 He moved on to Rotherham United in 2020, and was a regular for three years before joining Millwall in 2023.

 Early life

 Harding was born in Leicester and attended Beauchamp College, in Oadby, Leicestershire.
 He represented Leicestershire and Rutland at athletics.